BrandonJang/SC1015-Mini-Project-/README.md

 | Chung Zhi Xuan | Exploratory Analysis, ARIMA, SARIMA | @spaceman03 |
 | Tee Qin Tong Bettina | Exploratory Analysis, ARIMA | @BettinaTee03 |

-## Data Science Pipline: Information Prsentation
+## Data Science Pipeline: Information Prsentation
 Predicting models can predict S&P 500 index prices to a certain extent of accuracy.
 We compared a machine learning model (LSTM) to statistical models (ARIMA/SARIMA).
 <br>
 **We found that the machine learning model (LSTM) seems to give the best prediction as compared to the statistical models (ARIMA/SARIMA) in predicting S&P 500 index prices, as LSTM has the lowest Root Mean Square Error (RMSE).**